aron123/node-barion/README.md

 - send money out of Barion via international bank transfer
 - get existing accounts of the user
 - send money to existing Barion account or email address
-- download monthly or daily statements of your account.
+- download monthly or daily statements of your account
+- get transaction history for wallet accounts.

 > **IMPORTANT**: ``node-barion`` is completely consistent with [Barion Docs](https://docs.barion.com/Main_Page), so you can use exactly the same field names, that are specified in it. **Reading the official Barion documentation is highly recommended** before starting to use ``node-barion`` module.<br>
 > **IMPORTANT**: Barion uses *PascalCased* field naming, but **node-barion is case insensitive** (this means that if Barion Docs mention a field name *PaymentId*, you can either use *PaymentId*, *paymentId*, *paymentid* or *paymentID* notation in your application, as ``node-barion`` converts these to the standard *PaymentId* name).